Unity Mitford: Early life

-Unity Mitford was the fifth of seven children born in London to David Freeman-Mitford, 2nd Baron Redesdale, and his wife, Sydney, daughter of Thomas Gibson Bowles.
 The Mitford family is an aristocratic family tracing its origins in Northumberland back to the 11th-century Norman settlement of England.
-She was a first cousin once removed of Winston Churchill's wife Clementine Churchill.
+Unity Mitford was the fifth of seven children born in Kensington, London, to David Freeman-Mitford, 2nd Baron Redesdale, and his wife, Sydney, daughter of Thomas Gibson Bowles, known to the children as Farve and Muv.
+Unity was a first cousin once removed of Winston Churchill's wife Clementine Churchill.

 Mitford was, coincidentally considering her later beliefs, conceived in the town of Swastika, Ontario, Canada, where her family had gold mines.
-The Mitford children lived at Asthall Manor in Asthall, Oxfordshire, and Unity was educated at St Margaret's School, Bushey.
+The Mitford children lived at Asthall Manor in Asthall, Oxfordshire.
+Unity was educated at home by governesses, then attended Trinity Congregation Church and was educated at Oakdene private school in Beaconsfield, Buckinghamshire and St Margaret's School in Bushey, Hertfordshire.
+She was nicknamed "Boud" by her siblings.